rosiehiggins/Metaverse-NVC-research-project/README.md

 ## web-app

-Contains source code for web app prototype, for main app source code go to /src The following files in source were developed:
+Contains source code for web app prototype, for main app source code go to irp-web-app/src The following javaScript files contain the source code for the prototype:

 * **ResultsQueue.js**: Class which defines FIFO queue to hold prediction results, getResult returns the mode result each frame to smooth signal
 * **Main.js**: Main class containing all UI components and MediaPipe Hands model